IkigaiLabsETH/Artbot/reference_images/README.md

 ## Image Requirements

 Each reference image should include:
-1. Clear style attribution (Magritte, Bourdin, or Hybrid)
+1. Clear style attribution (Margritte, Bourdin, or Hybrid)
 2. Detailed metadata following the style-specific templates
 3. Technical notes on composition, lighting, and color treatment
 4. Analysis of how it embodies the artist's style